Lake 'A' - Boat Pool

-At an acre-and-a-half in size and with 30 pegs, Lake D or Pump Lake as it will be known, opened in Spring 2008 and is already throwing up winning match weights to 120lbs with most club match anglers needing 60lbs to 70lbs to be in with a chance of grabbing the top spot.
+At an acre-and-a-half in size and with 30 pegs, Lake D or Pump Lake as it is known, opened in Spring 2008 and is throwing up winning match weights of 260lbs with most club match anglers needing 160lbs to 170lbs to be in with a chance of grabbing the top spot.

-Because Pump is stocked predominantly with mirror and common carp averaging between 2lbs and 3lbs with the biggest running to 8lbs, fishing the pole, method or traditional feeder are all popular technicques, although unusually for a match venue the waggler more than held its own in 2008.
+Because Pump is stocked predominantly with mirror and common carp averaging between 4lbs and 6lbs with the biggest running to 8lbs as well as F1s, fishing the pole, method or traditional feeder are all popular techniques, although unusually for a match venue the waggler more than held its own in 2008.
 In addition to the carp there are a smaller number of crucian carp and bream.

 Lake 'E' - Marsh Lake